 4. We will send you a link to order the official Together Walk T-shirt.

-5. A virtual walk can be done in two ways: online or in your community.
-Choose your distance: you may walk around the block, do a 1K walk at the local mall, or even try a longer walk or run around your neighborhood.
+5. Choose your distance: you may walk around the block, do a 1K walk at the local mall, or even try a longer walk or run around your neighborhood.
 Do what you can.
 There is no distance too short.
-Be creative if you are unable to walk by forming a team online and fundraising with friends.
+Be creative if you are unable to walk.

 6. Strolling, walking, or running is best scheduled during the week of Fibromyalgia Awareness Day (May 12).

 7. Take a photo of you and your team with a “Together we make a difference” sign and share it with the hashtag #togetherwalks on social media and tag us @togetherwalks on Twitter, Instagram, Facebook and YouTube.
 Use your imagination – your voice matters!

 This is an opportunity for people with fibromyalgia to have an action-oriented, healthy event for their friends, family, neighbors and healthcare providers to support them in a positive and uplifting way.
 These walks are foundational for the NFMCPA to continue strengthening its four tenets: increase of support, awareness, education and research globally.

 As a participant, you will have access to educational materials about fibromyalgia and enjoy live-streaming of presentations from medical professionals with expertise in fibromyalgia and pain disorders at other Together Walks across the nation.